pitt-crc/user-manual/docs/slurm/interactive-jobs.md

 [fangping@n409 ~]$
 ```

-Interactive jobs draw service units from the slurm allocation that your CRC user is associated with.
+Interactive jobs draw service units from the slurm allocation that your CRCD user is associated with.

 !!! note